 What are the dangers of mercury exposure?

-Researcher David Geier describes mercury as a very toxic substance to humans and emphasises that every single molecule of mercury carries serious health risks and can be harmful to a human cell.
+Researcher David Geier describes mercury as a highly toxic substance to humans.
+He emphasises that every single molecule of mercury poses serious health risks and can be harmful to human cells.

-He goes on to say that mercury is a poison that cannot be measured by dose but rather by clinical symptoms because it manifests in the body as a disease that can damage any part of the body including the brain, kidneys, heart, and as study has shown the joints.
+He goes on to say that mercury is a poison that cannot be measured by dose but rather by clinical symptoms because it manifests in the body as a disease that can damage any part of the body, including the brain, kidneys, heart, and, as studies have shown, the joints.

-Once mercury is absorbed into the body it begins to interfere with the normal functioning of a wide range of important biological compounds such as proteins, hormones, and enzymes, enzyme inhibitors, amino acids, red blood cells, as well as muscle and nerve cells.
+Once mercury is absorbed into the body, it begins to interfere with the normal functioning of a wide range of important biological compounds, including proteins, hormones, enzymes, enzyme inhibitors, amino acids, red blood cells, as well as muscle and nerve cells.

-At SHDC we take great care in choosing dental fillings materials that are strong, biocompatible, aesthetic, and long-lasting and we also ensure that we minimise your exposure to mercury during the removal of old amalgam fillings because we know the negative impact that mercury can have on your health
+At SHDC, we take great care in choosing dental filling materials that are strong, biocompatible, aesthetically pleasing, and long-lasting.
+We also ensure that we minimise your exposure to mercury during the removal of old amalgam fillings, as we are aware of the negative impact that mercury can have on your health.

-David and Mark Grier emphasize in their research that people must understand these two points about the health risks associated with mercury exposure.
+David and Mark Grier emphasise in their research that people must understand these two points about the health risks associated with mercury exposure.

 - Mercury, unlike other elements, cannot be broken down, chewed, modified, or deactivated, which is why it is so dangerous to the human body.

-- Some people are more susceptible to the health risks caused by exposure to mercury than others.
+- Some individuals are more susceptible to the health risks associated with mercury exposure than others.

-Therefore susceptible groups are cautioned about the harmful health effects from dental amalgam that continually emits mercury into their bodies.
+Therefore, susceptible groups are cautioned about the harmful health effects of dental amalgam that continually emits mercury into their bodies.

-Mercury exposure may pose a greater health risk in the groups of people listed below, who may be more susceptible to the negative effects of mercury.
+Mercury exposure may pose a greater health risk in the groups of people listed below, who may be more susceptible to the adverse effects of mercury.

 - pregnant women;